From a letter written by the apostle Paul,

 to believers in Corinth and everywhere:

 And unto the married I command, yet not I, but the Lord, Let not the wife depart from her husband: But and if she depart, let her remain unmarried, or be reconciled to her husband: and let not the husband put away his wife.
 But to the rest speak I, not the Lord: If any brother hath a wife that believeth not, and she be pleased to dwell with him, let him not put her away.
 And the woman which hath an husband that believeth not, and if he be pleased to dwell with her, let her not leave him.
 For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband: else were your children unclean; but now are they holy.
 But if the unbelieving depart, let him depart.
 A brother or a sister is not under bondage in such cases: but God hath called us to peace.
 For what knowest thou, O wife, whether thou shalt save thy husband? or how knowest thou, O man, whether thou shalt save thy wife?-1 Corinthians 7:1-16***In the desert wilderness of Sinai, in the region of Mount Sinai, the Israelites heard the voice of the Lord God proclaim the Ten Commandments to them, and the Lord God began giving Moses some judgments, statutes, and laws for the Israelites.
 The Lord God revealed the actions and circumstances that would make the Israelites temporarily unclean.
-The Israelites were told that eating or touching in any way the carcass of an unclean animal, or eating an animal that had been torn by other animals made an Israelite unclean.
+The Israelites were told that eating or touching the carcass of an unclean animal, or eating an animal that had been torn by other animals, made an Israelite unclean.
 Women who had recently given birth were unclean.
 Women experiencing their menstrual flow were unclean, and anyone coming into contact with the personal items an unclean woman touched became unclean.
 The bodily discharge from a man made the man unclean, and anyone coming into contact with any items the unclean man touched became unclean.
-Those with an infectious skin disease were unclean, and those who touched a dead body or entered a tent that contained a corpse were unclean.
-Forty years after leading the Israelites away from Egyptian slavery, across the divinely parted Red Sea, and into the desert wilderness of Shur, Moses went upon Mount Nebo.
-The Lord God showed Moses the Promised Land, and Moses died and was divinely buried.
-Over 1,400 years after Joshua, Moses' successor, led the Israelites across the divinely parted Jordan River and onto the Promised Land, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist.
+People with an infectious skin disease were unclean, and people who touched a dead body or entered a tent that contained a corpse were unclean.
+During the 40th year after Moses and his older brother Aaron led their fellow Israelites away from Egyptian slavery, across the divinely parted Red Sea, and into the desert wilderness of Shur, according to the commands of the Lord God, 123-year-old Aaron died upon Mount Hor, and Moses went upon Mount Nebo.
+The Lord God showed Moses the Promised Land, and 120-year-old Moses died and was divinely buried.
+Joshua, Moses' successor from the tribe of Ephraim, led the Israelites across the divinely parted Jordan River and onto the land that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel), and to their descendants.
+Over 1,300 years after 110-year-old Joshua died and was buried in his tribe's portion of the Promised Land, John the Baptist and Jesus the Christ, the Son of God, were born.
+John the Baptist was born into the tribe of Jacob's 3rd born son Levi, the birth tribe of Aaron and Moses, to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born into the tribe of Jacob's 4th born son Judah to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
 Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
 The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-Jesus fasted for 40 days and nights and was tempted.
+Jesus fasted 40 days and nights and was tempted.
 Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world.
 In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites.
-Less than 3 1/2 years after Jesus was baptized, Jesus was betrayed, arrested, crucified, buried in a tomb, resurrected, and returned to heaven.
-Paul (Saul) did not believe Jesus to be the Christ.
-Throughout Jerusalem, Paul persecuted and imprisoned any Israelite who believed Jesus to be the Christ of God.
-When Paul was journeying to the synagogues in Damascus in Syria to find, bind and take to Jerusalem any Israelite believers he found, Paul and those with him saw a light from heaven flash around them.
+Less than 3 1/2 years after Jesus was baptized, Jesus was betrayed by Judas Iscariot, the disciple and apostle, and Jesus was arrested, crucified, buried in a tomb, resurrected, and returned to heaven.
+Paul (Saul) was an Israelite from the tribe of Jacob's 12th and last son Benjamin.
+Paul did not believe Jesus to be the Christ.
+Throughout Jerusalem, Paul persecuted and imprisoned Israelites who believed Jesus to be the Christ of God.
+When Paul was journeying to the synagogues in Damascus, Syria, to find, bind and take to Jerusalem any Israelite believers he found, Paul and those with him saw a light from heaven flash around them.
 Paul heard the voice of Jesus speaking to him, and Paul spoke to Jesus and obeyed Jesus.
-In Damascus, Paul was baptized.
+In Damascus Paul was baptized.
 From thenceforward Paul the apostle journeyed and wrote divinely inspired letters, teaching Israelites and Gentiles, people not born into the Israelite tribes, the good news of Jesus the Christ and everlasting life.-Genesis 11:26-50:26, Exodus, Leviticus 5:1-19, 11:1-13:59, 15:1-33, 17:1-16, 22:1-33, Numbers 6:1-27, 9:1-23, 19:1-22, 20:1-29, 27:12-23, Deuteronomy 12:1-32, 15:1-23, 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 7:20-29, 8:1-40, Matthew, Mark, Luke, John, Acts, Romans, 1 Corinthians, 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 Thessalonians, 21 Thessalonians, 1 Timothy, 2 Timothy, Titus, Philemon

 Click the link below to read more posts in this category: